dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 written to causes the initializer expression of the variable to be evaluated to a value, assigned to the variable or field, and returned as the value of the read.
-  - If there is no initializer expression, the read causes a runtime error.
+  - If there is no initializer expression, the read causes a runtime error to be thrown which is an instance of `LateInitializationError`.
   - Evaluating the initializer expression may validly cause a write to the field or variable, assuming that the field or variable is not final.
 In this case, the variable assumes the written value.
 The final value of the